iPad Drawing Technique

 FREEHAND iPad Drawing technique.

-I’m going to use Adobe Draw app to show you ONE WAY that you can approach building a drawing on your iPad or tablet.
+I’m going to use Adobe Draw app today to show you ONE WAY that you can approach building a drawing on your iPad or tablet.
 NOW I USE ADOBE FRESCO TO DO THE SAME TECHNIQUES as Draw app has migrated to Adobe FRESCO.

 in your iPad drawing technique, and value that over PERFECTION, for me, that’s where the magic lies.